 - “What Drives Client Success in Pay for Success Projects?,” Social Finance

-- “How Pay for Success can help reduce COVID transmission in prisons,” Social Finance
+- “How Pay for Success Can Help Reduce COVID-19 Transmission in Prisons,” Social Finance

 - See more publications >>

 The world’s first Social Impact Bond (SIB) was pioneered in the UK by Social Finance UK, with a focus on improving recidivism outcomes for individuals at Peterborough prison by providing holistic services including housing, training, employment, parenting, substance use, and mental health treatment.
 Building on the success of our U.K. colleagues, Social Finance US launched its first PFS project in 2013 aimed at improving employment and recidivism outcomes in New York State with the Center for Employment Opportunities (CEO).
 Since then, we’ve expanded our criminal justice work to counties and states across the country.

 If you are interested in learning more about our criminal justice work, contact Director Rachel Levy.